 Start collecting data on your new IPs to help spot potential issues with your deliverability and sending reputation during and after the warmup process.

 - Contact your Account Manager to add your new IP to Return Path Platform

-- Set up the seed list for Inbox Monitor with your new ESP
+- Set up the Return Path Seed List with your new ESP

 - Set up your custom and special tags for tracking within Email Client Monitor